Best telephoto lenses of 2022

 Best Telephoto Prime Lens for Portraits: Sigma 135mm F1.8 Art DG HSM

 Sigma’s prime lens doesn’t zoom, but it does offer a maximum aperture of f/1.8, which is extremely wide for this focal length.
-As a result, it can an almost dream-like image with buttery smooth bokeh in the background.
+As a result, it can create an almost dream-like image with buttery smooth bokeh in the background.
 It also uses Sigma’s high-end coatings to fight flare and its advanced glass elements to correct for distortion.

 Best Enthusiast Super-Telephoto Zoom: Sigma 150-600mm f/5-6.3 Contemporary OS

 This four-pound Sigma lens is going to want a tripod when you’re out shooting, but it’s hard to beat the value it offers.
 For less than $1,000, it promises high-end coatings and sturdy construction, as well as a robust image stabilization system for when you’re shooting handheld.
-Its 600mm reach is true super-telephoto territory, so even at f/6.3 (which sounds slow) you’ll get blurry backgrounds and subject separation.
+Its 600mm reach is true super-telephoto territory, so even at f/6.3 (which sounds slow) you’ll get blurry backgrounds and nice subject separation.
 Take it all the way down to 150mm and you can even use it for portraits if you want.

 Best Telephoto for Fujifilm Shooters: Fujifilm XF100-400mmF4.5-5.6 R LM OIS WR